Home Renting in Australia: A Guide for Tenants & Renters

 Need help organising your move?
 Find checklists for moving, and tips for how to organise your move, with Selectra's moving house guides

 It’s important to remember that when renting, you’ll probably face more costs than just the rental price.
 Both upfront costs and recurring costs can be a surprise so it's best to include them in your renting budget.

-Upfront costs: Bond or security deposit, rent in advance, rental application processing fees, and moving fees
+- Upfront rental costs: (Bond or security deposit, rent in advance, rental application processing fees, & moving fees)

-Recurring costs: Renters insurance, utilities, internet, and phone service
+- Recurring rental costs: (Renters insurance, utilities, internet, and phone plan)

 Commonwealth Rent Assistance (CRA)